-1. Athletes and cheerleaders who plan to participate in interscholastic athletics are required to have a WIAA approved physical examination at least every other year.
+- Athletes and cheerleaders who plan to participate in interscholastic athletics are required to have a WIAA approved physical examination at least every other year.
 Examinations may be taken after April 1st for the following school year.
 However, a student who has incurred a serious injury in a sport must have an examination before he/she can continue participating in athletics.
 Physical Examinations must be on file in the athletic office before the student will be allowed to participate in practices or game events.
-The district strongly recommends that all managers have physical examinations before participating in activities.
+The district strongly recommends that all managers have physical examinations before participating in activities. - A preparticipation physical fitness form attesting to current physical fitness to participate in sports as determined by a licensed physician, Physician's Assistant (PA) or Advanced Practice Nurse Prescriber (APNP) no less than every other school year with April 1 the earliest date of examination.
+School policy determines when an athlete may return to competition following an injury, except where rule book or WIAA tournament policies apply. - Physical examination taken April 1 and thereafter is valid for the following two school years; physical examination taken before April 1 is valid only for remainder of that school year and the following school year.